ahotchkin/react-fitness-backend/dev-log.md

 - [ ] Add password confirmation on sign up

 Forms
-- [ ] Is it possible to display backend errors on frontend?
+- [ ] Is it possible to display backend errors on frontend with styling?
     * Currently handling backend and frontend errors separately

 Dashboard